In the opening keynote at Gartner Symposium/ITxpo 2016 analysts discuss why bimodal leadership will be essential to build digital platforms.

-Peter Sondergaard, SVP of research at Gartner, opened the keynote with a call for CIOs to build the new civilization infrastructure.
-Mr. LeHong and Daryl Plummer, VP and Gartner Fellow, discussed why the entire enterprise organizational structure must be reshaped for the journey.
+Peter Sondergaard, exeuctive vice president of research at Gartner, opened the keynote with a call for CIOs to build the new civilization infrastructure.
+LeHong and Daryl Plummer, vice president and Gartner Fellow, discussed why the entire enterprise organizational structure must be reshaped for the journey.

 Eighty percent of organizations have completed a tactical bimodal project, with nearly half of those organizations evolving to make bimodal a strategic decision.
 Companies are beginning to adopt processes that allow them to fail faster and become more comfortable with bimodal strategies.